phetsims/geometric-optics/doc/model.md

 **Optical Axis:** The straight horizontal line passing through the center of curvature and pole of an optical element.
 It is also called the "principal axis".

 **Object:**  Anything that can be viewed.
-Since this term conflicts with the name of JavaScript's `Object` clas, we use **Optical Object** in the code.
+Since this term conflicts with the name of JavaScript's `Object` class, we use **Optical Object** in the code.

 **Image:** The likeness of an object produced at a point in space by an optic.